Los Angeles Kings: Uniforms and logos

 The 2020 Stadium Series saw the Kings wear special black and white uniforms with "LA" tilted upward in front, along with chrome helmets.
 The uniforms took cues from the angular architecture and aircraft of the United States Air Force Academy.

 In the 2020–21 season, the Kings unveiled a "Reverse Retro" alternate uniform in collaboration with Adidas.
 The uniform essentially recreated the design worn from 1988 to 1998, but black and silver were replaced by the team's original purple and gold colors.

 Before the 2021–22 season, the Kings replaced their silver alternates with a modernized version of the throwback 1990s white uniforms.
 The design featured slightly different striping patterns from the originals, and were paired with chrome helmets.
 In the 2024 Stanley Cup playoffs, the Kings opted to wear these alternates during road games, but replaced the chrome helmets with the primary white helmets.

 A second "Reverse Retro" uniform was unveiled in the 2022–23 season, featuring the 1980–88 uniform but with a white base, purple stripes and gold accents.

 On June 20, 2024, the Kings unveiled a new primary logo, which is a modernized version of their 1988 logo.
 The new uniforms were also heavily based on the 1988–1998 uniforms, but the sleeve numbers were no longer placed on the contrasting stripe as they were in the previous uniform.

 On October 7, 2025, the Kings released a new alternate uniform, using a black base and silver elements.
 The crest in front is the team's classic "crown" logo, and the fonts used were based on the wordmark found on the primary logo.
 The design was highly influenced by the original purple and gold "crown" uniforms the team wore from 1967 to 1980.
-Like with their previous alternate uniform, these were paired with chrome helmets.
+Like with their previous alternate uniform, these were paired with chrome helmets, though on a few occasions they also wore the black helmets.